Vernon Township, Pennsylvania: Demographics

 There were 2,395 households, out of which 25.8% had children under the age of 18 living with them, 55.0% were married couples living together, 8.0% had a female householder with no husband present, and 33.2% were non-families.
 28.7% of all households were made up of individuals, and 12.3% had someone living alone who was 65 years of age or older.
 The average household size was 2.30 and the average family size was 2.80.

 In the township the population was spread out, with 20.8% under the age of 18, 6.1% from 18 to 24, 27.0% from 25 to 44, 28.0% from 45 to 64, and 18.1% who were 65 years of age or older.
 The median age was 42 years.
 For every 100 females, there were 92.5 males.
 For every 100 females age 18 and over, there were 89.1 males.

 The median income for a household in the township was $38,264, and the median income for a family was $46,420.
 Males had a median income of $36,272 versus $22,095 for females.
 The per capita income for the township was $21,808.
 About 3.7% of families and 6.1% of the population were below the poverty line, including 7.9% of those under age 18 and 7.2% of those age 65 or over.

 Government

-The township has a staff consisting of a township manager, currently Robert Horvat, and a secretary.
-Township government agencies include a police department, planning board and zoning office, water authority, sanitation department, and road department.
-As of November 2014, the residents of the township are represented in the state legislature by State Representative Michele Brooks and State Senator Bob Robbins.
+The Township has an elected Board of Supervisors consisting of five elected Supervisors and a professional management staff that handles the day to day operations of the Township consisting of a township manager, currently Robert Horvat, and a secretary/treasurer Amie Steadman, along with other administrative staff.
+Township government agencies include a road department, planning board and zoning office, water authority, sanitation authority.
+Police services are contracted with the City of Meadville to handle all calls for law enforcement.
+As of October 2024, the residents of the township are represented in the state legislature by State Senator Michele Brooks and State Representative Brad Roae.